 His practice frequently involves international and cross-border issues e.g. multi-jurisdictional investigations, extradition, sanctions and Interpol Red Notices.
 He acts for requested persons and foreign governments.
 He has experience of criminal cases from many diverse jurisdictions e.g. USA, Russia, Ukraine, France, Jersey, Iceland, Greece, Portugal, the Middle East and a number of Caribbean countries.

 He is a contributing author to a number of leading books on fraud and criminal justice and a regular writer and speaker.
 He writes the Companies Act offences chapter in Montgomery and Ormerod, Fraud: Criminal Law & Procedure and the Official Secrets Act chapter in Blackstone’s Criminal Practice.
-He is also a contributing author to Emmerson and Ashworth, Human Rights & Criminal Justice.
+He is a contributing author to Emmerson and Ashworth, Human Rights & Criminal Justice.
 He co-authors an important chapter in the Global Investigations Review.

 Important media cases include: